HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ## Sass

 While analyzing CSS code tells us what CSS developers *are* doing, looking at preprocessor code can tell us a bit about what CSS developers *want* to be doing, but *can't*, which in some ways is more interesting.
 We used CSS files with sourcemaps to extract and analyze SCSS stylesheets in the wild.
-We chose to look at SCSS because it's the most popular preprocessing syntax, based on our analysis of sourcemaps.
+We chose to look at SCSS because it is the most popular preprocessing syntax, based on our analysis of sourcemaps.

 We've known for a while that developers need color modification functions and are working on them in [CSS Color 5](https://drafts.csswg.org/css-color-5/).
 However, analyzing SCSS function calls gives us hard data to prove just how necessary color modification functions are, and also tells us *which* types of color modifications are most commonly needed.